1 minute to read

 Ecommerce automation

-Ecommerce automation uses digital technologies to replace manual processes in websites and mobile apps.
+In a nutshell, it uses digital technologies to replace manual processes in websites and mobile apps.
 This lets online retailers:

 • Scale up, boost efficiency and profitability, prevent human error, and fight fraud.

-• Segment customers and marketing, using low-code/no-code tools, artificial intelligence/machine learning (AI/ML), and cloud-based platforms.
+• Segment customers and marketing using low-code/no-code tools, artificial intelligence/machine learning (AI/ML), and cloud-based platforms.

 • Optimize any commercial framework, including B2C, B2B, and D2C.